 - I-want-to-do moment

 Google has been increasingly encouraging brands to take these moments into account throughout their marketing strategies.
-A paper the search engine released stated that nearly a third of smartphone users switched to another site or app because the original one did not meet their needs.
-More than half of smartphone users have also made purchases from brands other than their intended company because of the usefulness of the information provided.
+A paper the company released stated that nearly a third of smartphone users switched to another site or app because the original one did not meet their needs.
+More than half of smartphone users have also made purchases from brands other than their intended company because of the usefulness, or lack thereof, of the information provided.
 These micro-moments also impact purchases made offline.
-An estimated 87 percent of customers do research before entering a store, thus the information people access during micro-moments on their devices impact where they shop and what they buy.
+An estimated 87 percent of customers do research before entering a store.
+As a result, the information people access during micro-moments on their devices impact where they shop and what they buy.
 The ability of brands to serve customers during their micro-moments impacts the bottom line.

 Marketing to customers in the micro-moment across multiple devices